-App Ordinance 17-02
+IV.
+C. Impact of App Ordinance 17-02

-On June 7, 2017 the Common Council will discuss App Ordinance 17-02, additional appropriations of funds budgeted for 2016 but unspent.
+On June 7 and June 14, the Common Council discussed additional appropriations of funds budgeted for 2016 but unspent.
+The Ordinance was adopted 8-0.
 The Ordinance includes the following appropriations which affect parking: